-- If you own a pool or spa that can hold a depth of more than 300 millimetres, please note that legislation is likely to be passed later in 2019 that will mean you need to register it with Council and have its safety barrier inspected by a building/pool inspector every 3 years.
-You do not need to do anything yet.
-For more information: Proposed changes – Compulsory registration of pools and spas in Victoria
+- If you own a pool or spa that can hold a depth of more than 300 millimetres, please note that legislation requires you to register it with Council before 1 June 2020 and have its safety barrier inspected by a building/pool inspector every 4 years.
+For more information: Compulsory registration of pools and spas in Victoria

 What are the requirements for pool fencing?

 Pool fencing must designed in accordance with Australian Standard AS1926.1-2012 and AS1926.2-2007.